Description

 The white tubers of the plant can be harvested and used in sauces and spreads.
 Once cut, the tubers can be stored in water but they will start to lose their flavour, so it’s best to cut them only when you’re ready to use them.

 The tubers can be grated and mixed with cream and vinegar to make horseradish sauce.
-The sauce is beautiful with roast beef, strong meats and vegetables.
-Or you can mix the grated tuber with mayonnaise and use it as a creamy spread for sandwiches.
+Or you can mix the grated tubers with mayonnaise and use it as a creamy spread for sandwiches.

-Horseradish is great for growing in large pots.
 Harvest the tubers after the leaves have dropped and the plant has gone into dormancy.
-It requires a warm summer and a cold winter for the plant to drop its leaves.

 If the plant is left for longer than a year, the tubers will become fibrous.
 They’re not ideal to eat like this but they can be cut up and replanted for use the following year.